panva/node-oidc-provider/docs/events.md

 [OIDCContext](/lib/helpers/oidc_context.js) holds additional details like recognized parameters, loaded client or session.

+Handled errors that wrap an underlying failure may expose it through the standard `cause` property.
+This is intended for diagnostics in error listeners and is not included in protocol responses.

 | event name                                     | event handler function parameters      | Emitted ..                                                                                                                                                                                                      |
 | ---------------------------------------------- | -------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `access_token.destroyed`                       | `(token)`                              | ... whenever an access token is destroyed                                                                                                                                                                       |